 What is digital onboarding?

-Moving to a paperless onboarding process not only creates an automated, streamlined process for the company, but also is easier for the candidate to navigate and keep current.
-Here are the top reasons why using less paper is more engaging, more efficient and more compliant!
+Moving to a digital onboarding process not only creates an automated, streamlined process for the company but also is easier for the candidate to navigate and keep current.
+Here are the top reasons why using less paper is more engaging, more efficient, and more compliant!